WORKING SAFELY DURING COVID-19

-Maintaining a safe social distance of 2m is very important in controlling the spread of the virus.
+Maintaining a safe social distance is very important in controlling the spread of the virus.
 For us this means controlling the number of people in the studio at any one time.
 In order to help us to achieve this we have done the following:

 The number of people allowed in our reception area will be strictly controlled.
 Customers will have to form a queue outside the studio (at 2m intervals) until called in by our receptionist.

 Piercing customers will now have to book an appointment in order to get a piercing (no more walk-ins for piercings).
 Clients will be able to book their own appoinments on our website.
 The online booking system will go live on our site once we know when we will be able to reopen.

 Customers wishing to buy or fit jewellery, or for tattoo or piercing advice, will not need to book an appointment and can still come to the studio at any time during our opening hours.
 These customers will have to wait outside until called into the studio to be served.

 Customers will also now be required to book an appointment for tattoos (no more walk ins) .All customers will now be required to come to the studio on their own.
 Family and friends will no longer be allowed to watch or offer moral support.
 The exception to this is for under 16's requiring a piercing who must be accompanied by a parent.
 In line with government guidance, we will not be doing any nasal piercings, oral piercings or facial tattoos until further notice.
 The piercings that we are unable to do include: Nose, nose bridge, septum, lip (madonna, medusa, labret, monroe, vertical labret), tongue, tongue web, smiley, cheek).
 These measures are necessary in order to help stop the spread of covid-19.

 Wherever it will not be possible to maintain a safe distance of 2m, for example while tattooing or piercing, we will control the spread of the virus by using appropriate Personal Protective Equipment (PPE).